Why You Need to Work With a Skilled California Elder Planning Attorney

 Leaving Assets to a Charity

 Charitable gifts can assist in alleviating some of the tax burden placed on your estate while supporting a cause you believe in.
 There are several types of trusts that can be created to provide assistance to a charity.
-If you have philanthropic endeavors you choose to support, our California estate planning lawyers can help you decide how best to provide that support to the charity of your choice.
+If you have philanthropic endeavors you choose to support, our California elder planning lawyers can help you decide how best to provide that support to the charity of your choice.

 Unfortunately, in many cases, when someone dies, the surviving family members fight over the estate.
 One sibling may feel they deserve more than another.
 The most financially irresponsible heir may want to be in charge of the financial assets.
 There can be legal squabbles that tie the estate up in court for years and deplete its assets.
 Having an estate plan in place can prevent these fights and legal battles from happening.
 Your desire for how you want your assets to be distributed will be clear and legally binding.